MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 [uuid(2765B8BD-7C57-4B76-B8AA-1EC940FE92CC), object, pointer_default(unique)]
 interface ICoreWebView2Profile4 : IUnknown {
   /// After the API is called, the profile will be marked for deletion.
 The
-  /// local profile’s directory will be tried to delete at browser process
+  /// local profile's directory will be tried to delete at browser process
   /// exit, if fail to delete, it will recursively try to delete at next
   /// browser process start until successful.
-  /// The corresponding user's `ProfileDeleted` event handle function will
-  /// be triggered.
-After the function is triggered, continuing to use the
-  /// profile or its corresponding webviews is an undefined behavior.
-  /// For each WebView of the same profile, the WebView will be auto closed.
+  /// The corresponding webview2s will be auto closed and its Closed event
-  /// If the user has registered an event handler for ProfileDeleted event,
-  /// the event handle will be invoked before WebView is closed.
+  /// handle function will be triggered with the reason is
+  /// COREWEBVIEW2_CLOSED_REASON.COREWEBVIEW2_CLOSED_REASON_PROFILE_DELETED.
   /// If create a new profile with the same name as the profile that has been
   /// marked as deleted will be failure with the HRESULT:ERROR_INVALID_STATE
   /// (0x8007139FL).